michaelm6453/PropertyPal/README.md

 # PropertyPal Project

-PropertyPal is a project that combines Express.js for the backend, React.js for the frontend, and MySQL for the database.
+PropertyPal is a free full-stack property rental application designed to facilitate seamless rental management for small communities and apartment complexes.
+This innovative platform empowers users to effortlessly list, browse, and manage rental properties, enhancing the rental experience for both landlords and tenants.

-## Tech Stack :
+## Tech Stack:

 - **Backend:**
   - Express.js